OBOFoundry/OBOFoundry.github.io/docs/roles/RoleNORManager.md

 ### Removing the accepted ontology from the Dashboard upon acceptance

-When the ontology is accepted, the OBO NOR review needs to make sure that the accepted ontology is removed from the OBO NOR Dashboard.
+When the ontology is accepted, the OBO NOR reviewer needs to make sure that the accepted ontology is removed from the OBO NOR Dashboard.

 Note 29.11.2022: There is a [work in progress](https://github.com/OBOFoundry/obo-nor.github.io/pull/23) which can deal with this step automatically, but the responsibility still stays with the OBO NOR Manager.